 Step 5: document and analyze your results.

-It goes without saying that all your tactics should take into account the stage of the buyers’ journey that your audience is in, as well as personalization.
+It goes without saying that all your growth hacking tactics should take into account the stage of the buyers’ journey that your audience is in, as well as personalization.
 After all, these two factors are extremely important in this competitive age.

 Leverage 3rd Party Platforms and Audiences